July 30, 2020

 Telematics can also track other cases of fuel theft.
 For instance, fuel management systems can alert you when fuel levels decrease sharply in a certain amount of time.
 That way, if someone is attempting to siphon off fuel, fleet managers can know in real time.

-Fleet telematics solutions provide precise data on a driver’s fueling location and fuel transactions.
+Fleet telematics solutions provide precise data on a driver’s fuelling location and fuel transactions.
 That means cases of fuel theft can be avoided and dealt with efficiently.
 Each year, Samsara helps customers conserve more than 110 million litres of fuel or roughly £70 million in savings.

 Automated fuel management systems support sustainability across your fleet.
 Improving fuel management will both lower your fleet’s impact on the climate and improve customer loyalty.
 Consumers care about the carbon footprint of their purchases, so if you run a green fleet, your customer retention may improve.